The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Look for:

-- Whole food ingredients you recognize
+- Whole food ingredients that you could buy at a grocery store

 Avoid treats containing:

-- Excessive salt or sugar
+- Excessive salt or sugar (they get addicted just like us)

 - Chemical preservatives like BHA, BHT, and ethoxyquin